kodywilson/setuper/README.md

 Next, it installs the required Ansible roles.

+Mac Only Section

-Finally, it'll run the Ansible playbook called main.yml which installs a list of applications and packages.
+At the end, it will run the Ansible playbook called mac.yml which installs a list of applications and packages.

-You can reconfigure the code to install other apps based on your needs by editing the following files. main.yml - Set variable file, tasks to run, roles to include, etc.
+You can reconfigure the code to install other apps based on your needs by editing the following files. mac.yml - Set variable file, tasks to run, roles to include, etc.

 List of applications and packages to install.
-Edit this to customize for your setup. default.config.yml
+Edit this to customize for your setup. mac.config.yml

 The following roles are used:
 elliotweiser.osx-command-line-tools and geerlingguy.homebrew from these Github repos: